mallorydrake/Data-Wrangling-Final-Project/README.md

 Through our analysis we hope to help prospective university students understand the reasons behind institutional rankings and how it will influence their financial compensation post-graduation.
 Not only will this information be helpful to students, but also to company hiring managers as they are looking through resumes and seeking out qualified individuals to hire.

-## Links where we found our original data
+## Links where we found our original datasets
 * **[Kaggle Dataset](https://www.kaggle.com/datasets/joebeachcapital/qs-world-university-rankings-2024/data):** The link to the Kaggle site we downloaded one of our original datasets from
 * **[Scraped Dataset](https://www.payscale.com/college-salary-report/bachelors):** The link to the website we scraped our second dataset from